-Kershaw gives up back-to-back homers for 1st time in career
+Kershaw yields consecutive HRs for 1st time, Rox top Dodgers

-DENVER (AP) -- Clayton Kershaw surrendered back-to-back homers for the first time in his career, with Mark Reynolds and Gerardo Parra going deep in the sixth to help the Colorado Rockies beat the Los Angeles Dodgers 4-2 on Saturday night.
+The Dodgers ace surrendered back-to-back homers for the first time in his career, with Mark Reynolds and Gerardo Parra going deep in the sixth inning to help the Colorado Rockies beat Los Angeles 4-2 on Saturday night.

+''That was cool for a little bit, I guess,'' Kershaw said of his streak. ''You never expect to give up home runs.
+Kudos to them.
+Good job.''

-Reynolds lined a two-run homer off Kershaw (1-1).
-Three pitches later, Parra followed with a solo shot to help the Rockies improve to 5-1 for the third time in franchise history.
+Reynolds lined a two-run homer off Kershaw (1-1) and Parra quickly followed with a solo shot.
+It was only the third time Kershaw has allowed multi-homers in an inning over his career.
+Nolan Arenado also hit a homer off Kershaw in the first.

+''He's one of the best for a reason,'' Reynolds said. ''He left a couple of pitches up in the zone.
+Me and Parra put some good swings on them.''

-This was only the third time Kershaw has allowed multi-homers in an inning over his career.
-The Dodgers ace went six innings and gave up four runs, including three homers, in his first loss to the Rockies since July 12, 2013.
+Kershaw lasted six innings and gave up four runs in his first loss to the Rockies since July 12, 2013.
+Manager Dave Roberts had a simple explanation for Kershaw's struggles.

 Jon Gray turned in a strong outing during a no-decision, allowing one run over 5 1/3 innings.
 Mike Dunn (2-0) got two outs in the sixth to earn the win and Greg Holland pitched a perfect ninth for his fourth save.